vsespb/jekyll-cut-filter/README.md

 # jekyll-cut-filter

 This is a [Liquid](http://liquidmarkup.org/) filter intended to be used with [Jekyll](http://github.com/mojombo/jekyll) static site generator.
-Note that only Textile markup language is supported because it allows arbitrary HTML tags (while Markdown does not).

 ## Installation